-There is a subtle but important difference between naming something and explaining something.
+There is a subtle but very important difference between naming something and explaining something.

 I’m sure you’ve heard people use the phrase “technical work” in lots of different situations but have you ever stopped to question what it really means?
-Could you explain that term to someone else in plain, simple language?
-Could you do it without using the words “clean” or “solution”?
-Now many of these familiar-sounding terms do you think could you explain to a friend in 60 seconds?
+Could you explain “technical work” to someone else in plain, simple language?
+Could you do it without using the words “technical” or “work”?
+Now how many of these familiar-sounding terms do you think could you explain to a friend in 90 seconds?

 The game aims to improve people’s clarity of thought and precision of language.
-It’s only by asking people to communicate ambiguous, vaguely faimiliar or, even, complicated terms to a colleague in plain, easy to understand language that we realise how much we rely on buzzwords and jargon to fill in the blanks in our own understanding!
+It’s only by asking people to communicate ambiguous, complicated or vaguely familiar terms to a colleague in plain, easy to understand language that we realise how much we rely on buzzwords and jargon to fill in the blanks in our own understanding!

 Phil Karlton famously said, “There are only two hard things in Computer Science: cache invalidation and naming things”.
 Once you play the game you’ll realise there’s a third; “explaining things”!

 What you need to play the game

 The scope of terms you decide to include can be as broad or narrow as you like.
 See table below for some examples of what I use in my version.
 Here is a link to all 500+ terms I’ve gathered so far